 Government has consulted widely on each of my suggested criteria.
 I support the Government's decision to combine the PEGI system with UK statutory oversight.

 The new system:

-mirrors the way games are classified in much of Europe, which is increasingly important as more games are played online and across international borders
+- mirrors the way games are classified in much of Europe, which is increasingly important as more games are played online and across international borders

-is designed with child-safety as its main priority
+- is designed with child-safety as its main priority

 works well for games distributed both on and offline